AgileBIM/FabCOD/docs/wiki/FILE-Object.md

 ### Function: WriteLine
 Write a line of text to a text file.

-Of optional AppendCR paramater missing, True is default and will automatically append a Carrage Return (CR) and Line Feed (LR) character to the end of the specified string.
+If optional AppendCR paramater missing, True is default and will automatically append a Carrage Return (CR) and Line Feed (LR) character to the end of the specified string.
 ##### Signature
 WriteLine(StringToWrite: STRING, [AppendCR: BOOLEAN])